DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/PdfExportDataGridProps/customDrawCell.md

 An object that describes a cell in a PDF file.

 ##### field(options.rect): Object
 Object that contains information about the location of the cell and its dimensions.
-An object with the following content: { x: numeric, y: numeric, h: numeric, w: numeric }.
+An object with the following structure: { x: numeric, y: numeric, h: numeric, w: numeric }.

 ---
 <!-- Description goes here -->